langurmonkey/website-source/content/blog/2024/jujutsu.md

 Right, gone for good.

 In the next few sections I will touch on other aspects of `jj`, but without entering in much detail.
-First, we'll have a look at the revsets feature, then we'll see how to create named branches with bookmarks, and then we'll touch on the operations log.
+First, we'll have a look at the revsets feature, then we'll see how to create named branches with bookmarks, followed by some quick tips as to how to push/pull from remotes, and then we'll touch on the operations log feature.

 ### Revsets